9001/copyparty/README.md

   * or just type your password into the username field instead to get around it entirely
 * win7+ cannot access servers which require authentication unless you use https or [enable basic auth](./contrib/webdav-basicauth.reg) for http
 * win7+ cannot download files larger than 47.6 MiB by default; [registry fix](./contrib/webdav-unlimit.bat) to allow files up to 4 GiB (actual absolute max on windows)
+* win7+ opens a new tcp connection for every file and sometimes forgets to close them, eventually needing a reboot
+  * maybe NIC-related (??), happens with win10-ltsc on e1000e but not virtio
 * windows cannot access folders which contain filenames with invalid unicode or forbidden characters (`<>:"/\|?*`), or names ending with `.`
 * winxp cannot show unicode characters outside of *some range*
   * latin-1 is fine, hiragana is not (not even as shift-jis on japanese xp)